ylipacbio/IsoSeq-3.0/README.md

      ccs --minLength=300 --minPasses=1 --minZScore=-999 --maxDropFraction=0.8 --minPredictedAccuracy=0.8 --minSnr=4 ccs.bam subreads.bam

-Where ccs options are described in [pbccs doc](https://github.com/PacificBiosciences/pbccs/blob/master/README.md).

 Where ccs.bam is where the CCSs will be output, and subreads.bam is the file containing your subreads.
+CCS options are described in [pbccs doc](https://github.com/PacificBiosciences/pbccs/blob/master/README.md).
 Next, you will generate an XML file from your CCSs.
 You can do this with the commmand:

      dataset create --type ConsensusReadSet ccs.xml ccs.bam